 What Trump is accused of is no piddling transgression, and it’s the culmination of so much bad behavior — and such rank dishonesty — that you can’t turn away from it.
 That’s an abdication of responsible citizenship.
 That’s an insult to the democracy that we’re privileged to live in. ~ Frank Bruni

-Now, I think a case can be rationally supported that Adam Schiff and Nancy Pelosi were not only not pro-impeachment from Day 1 (a claim made by my friend), but that they were loathe to use the Nuclear Option on the Fraud in the White House for political reasons.
+Now, I think a case can be rationally supported that Adam Schiff and Nancy Pelosi were not only not pro-impeachment from Day 1 (a claim made by my friend), but that they were loathe to use the Nuclear Option on the “would-be Emperor” for political reasons.
 Trump cheated again – the day after the Mueller Report came out, astonishingly! – this time with Ukraine.
 Then he asked China to investigate his main political ally.
 Why all this skullduggery?
 He was afraid of Biden, and his ego cannot take being relieved of a job for the first time in life.
 He is a walking, talking wrecking ball to American institutions.
 I don’t see any cheating on the part of the House impeachment managers, and have been deeply impressed by Adam Schiff.
 Whether that is objectively true, I don’t know.
-I think a lot of folks in the journalism business (called “the enemy of the people” by Trump) would agree that history will vindicate my view.
-History has vindicated the North in the Civil War, as well.
 I suppose time will tell.
+One thing is absolutely assured: Trump will not be able to con his way into the good graces of future historians just as Nero, Nixon, and Robespierre have not been able to.

 George Lakoff is a good source for those interested in how psychology interfaces with politics.
 “A dark cloud of authoritarianism looms over the nation,” he wrote in his book Thinking Points, A Progressive’s Handbook. ”Radical conservatives have taken over the reins of government and have been controlling the terms of the political debate for many years.”

 “Donald Trump is a traitor,” former Republican Congressman and former fringe talk radio host turned presidential candidate, Joe Walsh, said.
-He continued (on Jake Tapper): “Now, I know there is a lot of talk about treason, people on both sides have been irresponsible using that word ‘treason.’
+He continued (on State of the Union): “Now, I know there is a lot of talk about treason; people on both sides have been irresponsible using that word ‘treason.’
 I’m not accusing this president of treason.
 Our founders were very specific about what treason means.
-But when you look at ‘traitor’ more broadly defined, this president betrayed our country again this week and it’s not the first time he did it.”
+But when you look at ‘traitor’, more broadly defined, this president betrayed our country again this week, and it’s not the first time he did it.”
 Now that is some truth-telling.

 “We don’t see things as they are, we see them as we are.”